-- a) The individual is a UK national who has lived in the UK and wants to work with children - b) The individual already volunteers with children abroad
+- The individual is a UK national who has lived in the UK and wants to work with individuals under 18 - The individual already volunteers with individuals under 18 abroad

-The ICPC is a criminal record check against police and intelligence databases in the UK that would reveal any convictions or reasons why someone should not work with children.
+The ICPC is a criminal record check against police and intelligence databases in the UK that would reveal any convictions or reasons why someone should not work with individuals under 18.
 It is similar to the DBS (Disclosure and Barring Service) check that is available in England and Wales.